davisdude/mlib/README.md

 ##When should I __not__ use MLib?
 - All of the objects in a platformer, or other game, for instance, should not be registered with MLib.
 Only ones that need very specific information.
+- When you don't need precise information/odd shapes.

 ##Specs
 ####For Windows
 If you run Windows and have Telescope in `%USERPROFILE%\Documents\GitHub` (you can also manually change the path in [test.bat](test.bat)) you can simply run [test.bat](test.bat) and it will display the results, and then clean up after it's finished.

 ####Default
 Alternatively, you can find the tests [here](spec.lua).
 Keep in mind that you may need to change certain semantics to suit your OS.